JustJarvaz/starter-restaurant-reservation-original/README.md

 #### Acceptance Criteria

 1. The `/dasboard` page will
-   - Display a "Finish" button on each occupied table.
+   - Display a "Finish" button on each _occupied_ table.
+   - the "Finish" button must have a `data-finish-reservation-id={reservation.reservation_id}` attribute, so it can be found by the tests.
    - Clicking the "Finish" button will display the following confirmation: "Is this table ready to seat new guests?
 This cannot be undone."
+     - If the user selects "Ok" the system will:
+     - Send a `DELETE` request to `/tables/:table_id/seat/:reservation_id` in order to remove the table assignment.
+The tests do not check the body returned by this request.
-     - If the user selects "Ok", the table is listed as available in the table list.
+       - the server should return 400 if the table is not occupied, or if the seated `reservation_id` does not match the reservation_id in the url.
+     - Refresh the list of tables to show that the table is now available.
      - If the user selects "Cancel" no changes are made.

-### US-6 Seat a walk-in group
+### US-6 Reservation Status

 As a restaurant manager
-I want to seat a walk-in group (without a reservation) at a specific table so that I know how many occupied and free tables I have in the restaurant.
+I want to see the status of a reservation as one of: booked, arrived, seated, finished so that I can use the history of reservations to estimate future staffing and ordering needs.

 #### Acceptance Criteria